atharv25bai11374-beep/VehicleRentalSystem/README.md

 1\.
-Register a new customer
+Register a customer

 2\.
-View available vehicles
+View vehicles

 3\.
 Search for a vehicle